 |Canterbury Student Manor||#3|

-|Parham Road Student Village||#4|
+|Parham Student Village||#5|

-|St George's Centre||#7|
+|St George's Centre||#10|

-Applying to Canterbury Christ Church University?
+Applying to Canterbury Christ Church University

 Ask a new question about Canterbury Christ Church University

 Read Canterbury Christ Church University Reviews

 Good university all around, wifi on site campus is tricky and not as good as it should be, staff are friendly and quickly reply to emails and questions

 Excellent student community and students union, a great diverse university!

 fantastic university, goes above and beyond, great place to be